Vauxoo/vxscreenshots/docs/installation.rst

 You will need to configure a little values.

-1. First set the folder you want to supervise in the **supervised** entry on the config file.
+1. First set the folder you want to supervise in the **supervised** entry on the configuration file.
-2. Secondly The folder name would be your linux user in order to have some kind of order but if you use this in several machines at once this it should be useful set it manually either, different per machine.
+2. Secondly The folder name would be your Linux user in order to have some kind of order but if you use this in several machines at once this it should be useful set it manually either, different per machine.
 3. The bucket is the name of the bucket itself configuring with a proper DNS